odoo/documentation/odoo_sh/getting_started/first_module.rst

 Push the development branch
 ===========================

-Stage the changes to be commited
+Stage the changes to be committed

 .. code-block:: bash